yschoe/celegans/README.md

 > Yoonsuck Choe, Bruce H. McCormcik, and Wonryull Koh.
 Network connectivity analysis on the temporally augmented em c. elegans web: A pilot study.
 In Society for Neuroscience Abstracts.
 Washington, DC: Society for Neuroscience, 2004.
 Program No. 921.9.

+If you are in a rush, just download this CSV file, which has the neuron name, and x-y location.

+> scaled-labeled-data/white-etal-celegans-neuron-position.sorted.csv

 # README

 The original README file (from 2004) is copied below.